ray-SDJ/ray-SDJ/README.md

 Cybersecurity Interests:

-Network security analysis
+Network security analysis,
-Threat detection and prevention
+Threat detection and prevention,
-System vulnerability assessment
+System vulnerability assessment,
-Secure application development
+Secure application development,
 Soft Skills:

 Team player
-Quick learner
+Quick learner,
-Eager to take on new challenges
+Eager to take on new challenges,
-Strong analytical and problem-solving skills
+Strong analytical and problem-solving skills,

 I'm a valuable asset to any team due to my collaborative nature and willingness to learn.
 My background in full-stack development, combined with my emerging cybersecurity expertise, positions me to approach technological challenges with a unique, security-conscious perspective.
 I'm always seeking opportunities to expand my knowledge, protect digital environments, and tackle complex technological problems.
 Seeking Opportunity: